 - White pasta

-During their refining process these foods have had a lot of their fiber and nutrients taken out.
-It is the fiber and nutrients in a food that would normally slow down the release of sugars into the bloodstream, but when they are taken out our bodies don’t have to do the hard work of breaking them down.
-This will mean the sugars in these refined carbohydrates hit the blood stream almost instantly, starting directly inside the mouth through receptors on the tongue.
+During the refining process of white flours, pasta, breads etc, the fibers are lost and most of the nutrients taken out.
+It is the fiber and nutrients in a food that would normally slow down the release of sugars into the bloodstream, however, when they are taken out your body no longer has to do the hard work of breaking them down.
+This means their sugars hit the bloodstream almost instantly – starting directly inside the mouth through receptors on the tongue.

-It is this fast release of sugar that causes a bigger than should be insulin response, which is when insulin is released from the pancreas to mop up all that sugar in the bloodstream.
-These sugars are then directed to the liver where they are metabolised, and unless you are about to embark on a hard workout they will more than likely be stored as fat.
-And usually the dangerous kind of fat which is belly fat.
+It is this ‘fast’ release of sugar that promotes the high insulin response needed to mop those sugars quickly up from your blood where they are directed to the liver and metabolised, and unless you are about to embark on a hard workout they will more than likely be stored as fat – and usually the most dangerous kind, which is belly fat.
 Therefore eating low carbohydrate foods along with a low GI diet is the best way to keep blood sugar stable, and ultimately keep your weight down for good.

-Most free sugars such as white sugar, syrups and high fructose corn syrup are derived of mostly glucose (which is essential for every cell in our body) and fructose.
-Fructose is the sugar found in fruits, that when consumed in high doses, will essentially gets stored as fat – this does not mean you shouldn’t eat fruit, as the fructose in fruit, when eaten whole, is not processed in the same way as free sugars, due to its high fiber and nutrient content, which in turn helps to ‘slow’ those sugars down thus lowering the GI.
+Most ‘free sugars’ such as white sugar, syrups and high fructose corn syrup, are derived of mostly glucose and fructose.
+Fructose is the sugar found in fruits, that when consumed in high doses, will essentially gets stored as fat in the body.
+This does not mean that you shouldn’t eat fresh whole fruits as the sugars in whole fruits are not processed in the same way as free sugars; this is because they also have a high fiber and nutrient content, which in turn helps to ‘slow’ those sugars down thus lowering the GI.

-However, you should eat high sugar fruits such as pineapples, mangoes, bananas, grapes, pomegranates and papayas in moderation if you are trying to lose weight as they are much higher in calories than the lower sugar fruits.
+You should eat high sugar fruits such as pineapples, mangoes, bananas, grapes, pomegranates and papayas in moderation ONLY if you are trying to lose weight, for the simple fact they are much higher in calories than the lower sugar fruits.

-Fruit Juices – Not as Healthy as you may Think!
+Fruit juices – NOT as healthy as you may think… Sorry!

-Below is a list of the 6 basic rules that should become part of your habits around food, and if you apply these daily you will soon start seeing the changes that you are looking for.
+Below is a list of the 6 basic rules that should become part of your habits around food, and if you apply them daily you will soon start seeing the changes that you are looking for.

 Food combining is all about understanding how to combine your macronutrients together to make a nutritionally complete meal.
-For example – never eat refined carbohydrates or fast sugars alone, and especially not on an empty stomach if you want to keep trim and blood sugar stable.
-Always try to combine in a ratio of roughly 2:1 with a protein such as soy, nuts, seeds and pulses, along with a little healthy fat (if not already available in the protein source, such as in the case of olive oil, avocado, coconut oil, tahini.
+For example – never eat refined carbohydrates or fast sugars alone (and especially not on an empty stomach) if you want to stay trim and keep your blood sugar stable.
+And always try to combine low GI carbs in a ratio of roughly 2:1, with a protein such as soya, nuts, seeds or pulses; also, add a little healthy fat if not already available in the protein source, such as in the case of olive oil, avocado, coconut oil or tahini.

-For example a perfect low GI meal or snack could be a slice of wholegrain toast with tahini and smashed avocado.
-This has all the elements of low GI carbs, protein, and healthy fat, making it a great fat burning meal.
+An example of a perfect low GI meal or snack would be a slice of wholegrain sourdough toast with tahini and smashed avocado.
+This has all the elements of low GI carbs, with plenty of protein and healthy fat to make it a great fat burning meal.

 3. EAT LOTS OF FRUIT AND VEG

-Fruits and vegetables are definitely weight loss friendly foods, and ideally you should aim for at least 7-10 portions – yes this may seem hard but it’s actually not, not when you get into a routine and it becomes a habit.
-You can easily add a couple of pieces of chopped fruit onto your morning oatmeal; add a side salad to your lunch; have a green smoothie for your afternoon snack and steamed vegetables with your dinner; and there you go, you’ve done at least 10 portions right there – simple!
+Fruits and vegetables are definitely weight loss friendly foods, and ideally you should aim for at least 7-10 portions of fruit a day.
+Yes, this may seem hard at first, but it’s not really; not when you get into a routine and it becomes a habit.
+You can easily add a couple of pieces of chopped fruit onto your morning oatmeal, add a side salad to your lunch, have a green smoothie for your afternoon snack, and steamed vegetables with your dinner; and there you go, you’ve done at least 10 portions right there – simple!

 4. EAT A RAINBOW OF COLOURS

-This means an array of all the different coloured fruits and vegetables as it’s the actual colour pigment that gives fruits and vegetables thier bright colour – and that is where the goodness lies, such as the antioxidants and flavenoids.
-These are the active compounds that not only help mop up free radicals in the body, but are anti aging and help lower the risk of many diseases.
+Other weight loss tips include eating ALL the different coloured fruits and vegetables you possibly can.
+It’s the actual colour pigment in the flesh and skin of fruits and vegetables that is where the goodness of their antioxidants and flavenoids lie.
+These are the active compounds that not only help mop up free radicals in the body, but are also very anti aging and help lower your risk of all manner of diseases.

-Eating a rainbow of colours such as blueberries, dark green leafy veg, carrots and colourful bell peppers will give you such a wonderful array of vitamins and minerals that it will cut down drastically your cravings for bad foods.
-This is because your body will be satisfied and not ‘starving’ of nutrients.
+Eating a rainbow of colours, such as blueberries, dark green leafy veg, carrots, and colourful bell peppers will give you an array of vitamins and minerals, AND will cut down drastically your cravings for bad foods as your body will be satisfied and not starving of nutrients.